Peptide Research Mitochondrial Health Metabolic Science

 What Is MOTS-C Peptide?

-the mitochondrial compound — an acronym for Mitochondrial Open Reading Frame of the 12S rRNA type-c — is a small peptide of 16 amino acids that is unique among research peptides because it is encoded not by nuclear DNA, but by the mitochondrial genome.
-Specifically, it originates from the 12S rRNA gene of mitochondrial DNA, a discovery made by Chang et al. in 2015 that fundamentally changed our understanding of mitochondrial communication.
+the energy-cell compound — an acronym for Energy-cell Open Reading Frame of the 12S rRNA type-c — is a small peptide of 16 amino acids that is unique among research peptides because it is encoded not by nuclear DNA, but by the energy-cell genome.
+Mainly, it originates from the 12S rRNA gene of energy-cell DNA, a discovery made by Chang et al. in 2015 that fundamentally changed our grasp of energy-cell communication.

-Before the identification of MOTS-C, mitochondria were largely viewed as passive energy factories producing ATP through oxidative phosphorylation.
-The discovery that mitochondria could synthesize and secrete regulatory peptides — now called mitochondria-derived peptides (MDPs) — opened an entirely new chapter in cellular biology.
-MOTS-C is now recognized as a mitokine: a peptide secreted by mitochondria that travels through the bloodstream to exert systemic metabolic effects.
+Before the finding of MOTS-C, mitochondria were largely viewed as passive energy factories producing ATP through oxidant phosphorylation.
+The discovery that mitochondria could synthesize and secrete control peptides — now called mitochondria-derived peptides (MDPs) — opened an entirely new chapter in cellular biology.
+MOTS-C is now recognized as a mitokine: a peptide secreted by mitochondria that travels through the bloodstream to exert systemic body effects.

 The Amino Acid Sequence and Structure